ezrc2/clipboard-manager/README.md

 **Next Steps**
 - Add a scroll bar
 - Add hotkey to show and withdraw window
-- Add functionality to delete clips individually with another button
 - Package into a standalone application